5 Questions to Ask If You Want to Give the Best Valentine’s Day Gift Ever

 1. What is something they’ve been eyeing, but would feel too guilty spending on out of their own pocket?

 If you’re willing to spend and have been listening closely, there’s probably something your partner has been lusting over but feels too guilty splurging on.
-Maybe it’s tickets to a concert that’s just out of their budget, or a pair of sneakers that would be 2 weeks’ worth of their paycheck.
+Maybe it’s tickets to a concert that’s just out of their budget, or a pair of sneakers that would be two weeks’ worth of their paycheck.
 Perhaps it’s a purse they’ve been drooling after, but can’t purchase knowing they have a collection of purses at home.
 Or, if there’s an experience they can’t justify spending on, beat them to the punch and surprise them.

 2. What’s their favourite food?
 Favourite place to eat out?
 Favourite snacks to munch on?